manuelkiessling/nodebeginner.org/NOTES.md

 https://github.com/npm/node-semver#tilde-ranges-123-12-1

 Only reducers change the store, by dispatching actions.
 Actions can be dispatched from two places: React Components or Thunks.
-Thunks can be triggered by React Components, intervals, other thunks.
+Thunks can be dispatched by React Components, intervals, other thunks.

-Actions never call thunks, reducers never call thunks.
+Action creators never dispatch thunks, reducers never dispatch thunks.

+Regularly dispatch an action ir

+mapStateToProps -> maps (part of) the Redux store state to the props of a presentational React component.